Cranston, Rhode Island: Flood of 2010

 The Pawtuxet River overflowed in March 2010 after an overwhelming amount of rain.
 This caused many major sites to be shut down and repaired, such as the Warwick Mall, Contour Dental Laboratories, and the CLCF Building.

 Geography

 According to the United States Census Bureau, the city has a total area of 29.9 sqmi, of which 1.4 sqmi (4.54%) are covered by water.

-The city occupies roughly three percent of Rhode Island's total land mass.
+The city occupies roughly 3% of Rhode Island's total land mass.

 These neighborhoods and villages are located in Cranston: